 Adoption researchers need to study and respond to adoption trends in order to best help serve children and families.
-With this in mind, graduate students and recent Ph.D.s with a strong interest in a career involving adoption research are invited to participate in the 2022 Rudd Summer Adoption Research Institute.
-The institute will be held virtually Wednesday, May 18 – Friday, May, 27, 2022.
+With this in mind, graduate students and recent Ph.D.s with a strong interest in a career involving adoption research were invited to participate in the 2022 Rudd Summer Adoption Research Institute.
+The institute was held virtually Wednesday, May 18 – Friday, May, 27, 2022.

-The institute will take place from 10:00 am - 2:00 pm EST each day with a mixture of in-person synchronous ("real time") sessions and some videos for you to view asynchronously prior to real-time sessions.
+The institute took place from 10:00 am - 2:00 pm EST each day with a mixture of in-person synchronous ("real time") sessions and some videos for participants to view asynchronously prior to real-time sessions.

 The Summer Adoption Research Institute (SARI) provides an opportunity for extended interactions and community-building among a small group of participants and research faculty.
 Methodological topics will be interspersed with discussions of adoption from a global perspective, balancing the personal and professional, while investigating the history of adoption, funding for research, and more topics.

 - Adoption Research: Updated Trends, Topics, and Outcomes - Jesús Palacios, University of Seville, Spain

 - Culture, Race, and Class in Designing and Interpreting Adoption Research - Amanda Baden, Montclair State University, Ellen Pinderhughes, Tufts University

 - How to Publish Adoption Research - Richard Lee, University of Minnesota